jrbgit/GraphLinq.Locales/README.md

 Please leave an empty line at the end of the document.

+The last line of a set of parameters does not have a `,` comma at the end of it!

 ## Changes

 Please do not add any new fields to the document unless we discuss.